Where to Find Volunteer Opportunities for Phlebotomists

 Being a qualified phlebotomist is more useful than most people realize.
 It’s easy to limit yourself to working for or volunteering at hospitals.
 While these roles are essential, if you’ve been itching for something more, you can take your volunteer efforts to an international level.

 There are large organizations that do a lot of international healthcare work.
 One of the most famous is Doctors Without Borders.
 But, you don’t have to be a doctor to take part in organizations like this.
 They need nurses, phlebotomists, and more.
 Drawing blood from patients in remote countries can help to save thousands of lives.
-If you have a true passion for helping people and want to travel the world doing so, joining one of these organizations is a great opportunity.
+If you have a genuine passion for helping people and want to travel the world doing so, joining one of these organizations is a great opportunity.

 These are essentially ‘sailing hospitals.’
 They travel to coastal third-world countries that don’t often have access to medical care.
 At any given time, there are around 400 healthcare professionals on board a Mercy Ship.
 They currently have nearly 600 ports around the world and are always looking for more volunteers as they continue to grow their efforts.